-Many golfers keep their clubs for an extended period, between 6 and 8 years, while assessing new releases every year to determine whether there is any innovative technology that will make golf easier and more fun.
+Many golfers keep their irons for an extended period, between 6 and 8 years, while assessing new releases every year to determine whether there is any innovative technology that will make golf easier and more fun.

-Apart from Tour irons, clubs are generally split into four categories that will be discussed in this article:
+Golf irons are generally split into four categories that will be discussed in this article:

-Composition of Iron Sets
+The Composition of Golf Iron Sets

-Over the last decade, more brands changed the set makeup to start from a 3-iron.
-With the popularity of hybrid clubs growing and being sold separately, many brands have started excluding the 3-iron.
+Over the last decade, more of the best golf iron brands changed the set makeup to start from a 3-iron.
+With the popularity of hybrid clubs growing and being sold separately, many brands have begun excluding the 3-iron.

 These include a 6-iron and 7-iron aimed at longer approach shots with a higher ball flight.